jstine06/graphrag-toolkit/docs/lexical-graph/configuring-and-tuning-traversal-based-search.md

 When increasing the number of statements (either overall or per topic), you should consider increasing the statement pruning parameters as well.
 This helps ensure that even with larger result sets, you're still getting highly relevant statements rather than less relevant information.

+___

 ### Retriever selection

-You can configure the traversal-based search with up to three different retrievers:
+You can use the `retrievers` parameter to configure traversal-based search with up to three different retrievers.

-##### `ChunkBasedSearch`
+#####  `retrievers`

+Accepts an array of retriever class names.
+Choose from:

-This retriever uses a vector similarity search to find information that is similar to the original query.
+  - **`ChunkBasedSearch`** This retriever uses a vector similarity search to find information that is similar to the original query.
 The retriever first finds relevant chunks using vector similarity search.
 From these chunks, the retriever traverses topics, statements, and facts.
 Chunk-based search tends to return a narrowly-scoped set of results based on the statement and fact neighbourhoods of chunks that match the original query.

-##### `EntityBasedSearch`

-This retriever uses as its starting points the entities in an entity network context.
+  - **`EntityBasedSearch`** This retriever uses as its starting points the entities in an entity network context.
 From these entities, the retriever traverses facts, statements and topics.
 Entity-based search tends to return a broadly-scoped set of results, based on the neighbourhoods of individual entities and the facts that connect entities.

-##### `EntityNetworkSearch`

-This retriever uses textual transcriptions of an entity network context to drive vector searches for information that is dissimilar to the original query but nonetheless structurally relevant for creating an accurate and full response.
+  - **`EntityNetworkSearch`** This retriever uses textual transcriptions of an entity network context to drive vector searches for information that is dissimilar to the original query but nonetheless structurally relevant for creating an accurate and full response.
 These vector searches return chunks that are similar to 'something different from the question being asked'.
 From these chunks, the retriever traverses topics, statements, and facts to explore the structurally relevant space of dissimilar content.

 #### Example